snehask7/Donut_Shop_Website/README.md

-# Design Jam 2.0 Submissoin
+# Donut Shop Website

-### Donut website coded from scratch for the advanced category of Design Jam 2.0
+### A website made for donuts coded from scratch using HTML,CSS and Javascript